kailee-p/argent/README.md

 netlify dev
 ```

-Your terminal will tell you where the server is ready - for me this is usually http://localhost:8888 but it may differ on your machine.
+Your terminal will tell you where the server is ready - for me this is http://localhost:8888 but it may differ on your machine.
 You can go to that address and access a local version of Argent.

 ## Architectural Requirements